 Winner 2022 – POWER UP

-The first recipient of IMPALA’s Changemaker award was POWER UP which addresses anti-Black racism and racial disparities in the music sector, and supports Black music creators and industry professionals and executives.
-Co-founded by PRS Foundation and Ben Wynter and managed by PRS Foundation in partnership with YouTube Music, Beggars Group, Spotify and the Black Music Coalition, the initiative was launched in January 2021 and has already powered up award-winning talent and those who are dominating playlists and line-ups and are taking up senior roles and Board positions across the industry.
+The first recipient of IMPALA’s Changemaker award was POWER UP, which addresses anti-Black racism and racial disparities in the music sector, and supports Black music creators and industry professionals and executives.
+Co-founded by PRS Foundation and Ben Wynter and managed by PRS Foundation in partnership with YouTube Music, Beggars Group, Spotify and the Black Music Coalition, the initiative was launched in January 2021 and has already powered up award-winning talent that is dominating playlists and line-ups, as well as taking up senior roles and Board positions across the industry.

 Read the Changemaker Award statement here and find out more about POWER UP here.